Skip to Content

 Explore historic Kyoto

 For over a thousand years, Kyoto was the Imperial capital of Japan.
-Since it escaped major bombing during WWII it is home to more than 17 UNESCO World Heritage Sites – definitely worth a day trip at least.
+Since it escaped major bombing during WWII it is home to more than 17 UNESCO World Heritage Sites – worth a day trip at least.

 Find out more